t-mullen/shh-signal/README.md

 - All signalling data is sent over Whisper.
 Only STUN servers are used.
 - Video, voice, data and all the features of WebRTC work as normal.
 - Adapts almost all client features from [`simple-signal`](https://github.com/t-mullen/simple-signal).
-- Takes advantage of Whisper's probablistic routing to help obscure identity until a WebRTC connection is accepted.

 ## Install
 With Browserify: